 SLU-Madrid does not have a housing requirement and only offers housing with host families.
 Host families' availability is limited.
 There are many other options to choose from with regards to housing in Madrid.
 Many students live outside of University system in student residences and shared apartments.

 What is the best option for student housing?

 Students willing to live by themselves or with other students may choose to live in studios or in shared apartments, though this is not arranged by SLU-Madrid.
 SLU-Madrid Housing information can be found here.
 SLU-Madrid Campus offers their students the possibility to arrange housing with Spanish host families.
 Students who apply for the host family —arranged by SLU-Madrid— option and who have any specific dietary needs, should choose the kitchen-privilege option, in which he or she cooks for himself/herself.

 Should I be concerned that my son/daughter will not be living within walking distance to campus?

 Not at all.
 Many students choose to live in other neighborhoods around Madrid.
 Most students will find that the city is easily navigable and that the public-transport system in Madrid is clean, safe and reliable.

 Should I be concerned that my son/daughter’s host home is small or that his/her host family does not speak English?

 Most homes in European city centers are quite a bit smaller than what students in the U.S., for example, are accustomed to.
-However, all homes have been evaluated by our Housing Coordinator to ensure that students will be comfortable and most families have hosted SLU-Madrid students for many years.
+However, all the host families have been evaluated by our Housing Coordinator to ensure that students will be comfortable.
+Most families have hosted SLU-Madrid students for many years.
 Cultural immersion greatly adds to the value of studying abroad.
 All the students who make the effort to try to adapt to Spanish customs and learn to speak Spanish invariably find that they have a much more memorable and fulfilling experience than those who do not.

 Do students need to have a car?